Double Materiality | Fiegenbaum Solutions

 Compliance with PEF standards offers numerous advantages:

 Integrating PEF standards strengthens your market position and ensures compliance with future regulations.
+It also enables companies to demonstrate and improve their sustainability performance to stakeholders by uniting around common metrics and language.
 According to the European Environment Agency, companies with robust environmental reporting are 30% more likely to secure contracts with sustainability-focused buyers (source).

 PEF Compliance Guide